David Littman (activist): Activism

 In 1970, the Littmans helped to found the Centre d'Information et de Documentation sur le Moyen Orient (CID) in Geneva, which published studies on Middle East subjects until the mid-1980s.
 He supervised its publications until 1974, and then served as an advisor.

 Since 1986, he has appeared several times before the United Nations Human Rights Council (formerly the United Nations Commission on Human Rights) on behalf of various NGOs.
 From 1986 to 1991 he was main representative of the World Union for Progressive Judaism (WUPJ).
 In February 1992, he joined René Wadlow (main representative of the International Fellowship of Reconciliation; (IFOR)), then with the World Federalist Movement (WFM).
-He has been an accredited representative for the Association of World Citizens (AWC) and for the [./Https://da.wikipedia.org/wiki/Association_for_World_Education Association for World Education] (AWE) since 1997, and an accredited representative and main spokesman for the WUPJ again since 2001.
+He has been an accredited representative for the Association of World Citizens (AWC) and for the Association for World Education (AWE) since 1997, and an accredited representative and main spokesman for the WUPJ again since 2001.
 He has made oral and written statements (some jointly) at the UN Commission on Human Rights for the WUPJ, IFOR, WFM, International Committee for European Security and Cooperation (ICESC), Christian Solidarity International (CSI), Simon Wiesenthal Center, International Humanist and Ethical Union (IHEU), AWC, AWC, and other NGOs.